SverreWisloff/TackingAssist/README.md

  - NSEW directions in the compass
  - Set wind dir by port/starboard close-hauled direction
  - Placed the compass lower to make room for the camera

+TODO (4)
+ - Set the app-name to "Tacking Assist"

 ## Please use it if you find it convinient